Ry-Wu/Ry-Wu/README.md

 <br>

-- A Computational Social Science student @ University of Chicago
+- A Computational Social Scientist
 - A passionate Computer Scientist & Researcher
 - I’m currently open for a new job opportunity in ***Software Engineering*** and ***Data Engineering***
 - In my free time, I love to go to the gym, boulder, and reading